faiface/mainthread/README.md

 })
 ```

-If `mainthread.CallErr` or `mainthread.CallVall` aren't sufficient for you, you can just assign
+If `mainthread.CallErr` or `mainthread.CallVal` aren't sufficient for you, you can just assign
 variables from within the main thread:

 ```go